Updated: Jan 14, 2019

 It is through the subversion of these accepted, historical-film tropes that Vice is able to portray its deep hatred of the average, ignorant person who chooses to view the world through rose-colored glasses, and how movies in this genre typically cater to this ideology.
 Instead of glossing over the problematic elements to make the subjects more likable, the film goes all-in on the ugly aspects.
 Instead of romanticizing history and letting the audience comfortably watch problematic figures do the positive things they are famous for, the film never shies away from an instant in which it can take shots at Cheney or his associates.
 George W. Bush (played by Sam Rockwell) definitely gets the short end of the stick in this regard, because he’s depicted as a complete buffoon who let Cheney take the reins at every major opportunity.
 Never have I seen such an unflattering portrayal of a historical figure in a film like this-- and I’ve seen The Death of Stalin, which portrays so many famous Russian leaders as bumbling idiots.

 Anyway, it is worth noting that, while the film definitely seems to hate Cheney, he is not portrayed as a man without positive attributes.
 There is a great scene in which Cheney tells off Lynne’s abusive father, ordering him to never approach his wife and daughters again.
-This is also not the only moment in which Cheney is shown in a negative light, which is something I must give the film credit for, because it gives the character a duality, one that becomes much more blurred as the film goes on.
+This is also not the only moment in which Cheney is shown in a positive light, which is something I must give the film credit for, because it gives the character a duality, one that becomes much more blurred as the film goes on.
 Many of his virtues are twisted into immense vices by the end of the film, as Cheney remains intensely loyal to his political sphere, even when it undeniably commits horrible crimes… and he eventually becomes the perpetrator of those crimes, by becoming the puppet master of many ignorant puppets.

 Whenever the American public is portrayed in this film, they are stupid pawns, completely oblivious to how other, much smarter, more sinister people are targeting their most base fears to make themselves more powerful.
 For instance, focus groups of average Americans come together twice in the film, so the government can observe what makes them tick.
 The first instance focused on the “death tax,” a fake moniker for a heavy real estate tax on the rich.
 However, since most Americans won’t support a tax for the very rich, this specific tax was renamed, so it seems to have a wider reach on the public than it really does.
 The second time focused on the War on Terror, in which multiple people in the focus group talked about how they knew a war was going on, but had no clear picture of an enemy in their heads.
 Thus, Cheney and his lackeys went on to start the Iraq War to get a foothold on the country’s oil, using threatening and emotive terms like “weapons of mass destruction” and “the enemy combatant” to make this action more logical to the average person.